fluent-vue/docs/src/vue-i18n-comparison.md

 # Comparison with vue-i18n

-I created `fluent-vue` as a replacement for `vue-i18n` on a project I was working on.
+I have created `fluent-vue` as a replacement for `vue-i18n` on a project I was working on.
 To make the transition as smooth as possible, I kept the API similar to `vue-i18n`.
 If you're curious about my reasons for switching from `vue-i18n`, you can read about it in my blog post: [Difficulties you might encounter when using vue-i18n in real-world Vue.js applications](https://demivan.me/posts/vue-i18n-difficulties).

 If you're familiar with `vue-i18n`, you'll find fluent-vue API quite similar.
 However, there are some key differences.